seyong2/portfolio/docs/data-science/nlp/word2vec.md

 hidden_layer = tf.add(tf.matmul(x, w1), b1)
 ```

-The dense vector is then multiplied by another weight matrix to produce a score for each word in the vocabulary.
-These scores are passed through a softmax function, which converts them into probabilities.
-Each probabiliy represents the likelihood of a word in the vocabulary being a context word for the target word.
+**The dense vector is then multiplied by another weight matrix to produce a score for each word in the vocabulary**.
+These scores are passed through a softmax function, which converts them into probabilities. **Each probabiliy represents the likelihood of a word in the vocabulary being a context word for the target word**.

 ```python
 # output layer